19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 —

-Offence included as drug trafficking offence with effect from 1st November 2007
+Offence included as drug dealing offence with effect from 1st November 2007

 Offences